VaMach/azure-docs.cs-cz/articles/operations-management-suite/oms-security-baseline.md

 <properties
-   pageTitle="Standardní hodnoty řešení Zabezpečení a audit pro Operations Management Suite | Microsoft Azure" description="Tento dokument popisuje, jak použít řešení Zabezpečení a audit v OMS k provedení vyhodnocení standardních hodnot u všech monitorovaných počítačů za účelem dodržování předpisů a zabezpečení." services="operations-management-suite" documentationCenter="na" authors="YuriDio"
+   pageTitle="Operations Management Suite Security and Audit Solution Baseline | Microsoft Azure" description="This document explains how to use OMS Security and Audit solution to perform a baseline assessment of all monitored computers for compliance and security purpose." services="operations-management-suite" documentationCenter="na" authors="YuriDio"